Syllabus: Physics: Introductory: Calculus-Based: PHYS 195 - Physics for Scientists and Engineers A; PHYS 196 - Physics for Scientists and Engineers B

 2. Catalog Description:

-3. Library: See also Library Search.
-There are NO library and NO specific external information resources recommended for this course---except the course course textbook: see below.
+3. Library: See UNLV Library and also UNLV Library Search.
+There are NO library resources and NO specific external information resources recommended for this course---except the course course textbook: see below.

-4. Artificial Intelligence (AI): To Google AI or not to Google AI: that is the question.
-For the moment, the answer is YES and NO for AI.
-YES for explaining concepts.
-NO for solving particular problems.
-What you need to do for exams and all of scientific/engineering life is to develop the skills to do a problem on your own OR engaging, roughly speaking, in the Socratic method with someone else including the instructor and/or study friends.
+4. Artificial Intelligence (AI): AI can be used as an alternative source of information, but remember it CANNOT be a super-reliable source of information.
+But there is to be NO use for solving particular problems or quizzes/exams.
+What you need to do for preparing for exams and all of scientific/engineering life is to develop the skills to do a problem on your own OR by engaging, roughly speaking, in the Socratic method with someone else including the instructor and/or study friends.

 5. Course Website / Extended Syllabus: None so far for this course.

-ONLY some of the full answer questions will be marked.
-A full answer needs few or no words and does NOT need to be lengthy, but it has to be detailed enough that it is convincing to yourself, your fellow students, and the grader.
-The multiple-choice questions will NOT be marked, but some will occur on exams, and so you should always answer them as if you writing exam and had to pull the answer out of memory or by deduction.
+5. Homeworks: There is a homework for every chapter of the Textbook, but only some will be handed and only some full-answer questions will be marked.
+A full-answer question needs few or no words---unless a word answer is asked for---and does NOT need to be lengthy, but it does have to be detailed enough that it is convincing to yourself, the instructor, the grader, and your fellow students.
+The multiple-choice questions will NOT be marked, but some will occur on exams, and so you should always answer them as if you were writing exam and had to pull the answer out of memory or by deduction.

 1. Relativity file: light_speed_earth_moon.html